Dz-devz/Dz-devz/README.md

-### Hi there!
+# Hi there!
 I'm Darwin Jordan also known as Dz.dev 👋

+**`DevArtisan (Developer/Artist)`**

+I'm a Passoiniate Full Stack Developer dedicated to honing my skills through continual growth and improvement With a head full of Profound ideas, I'm on a journey to turn concept and ideas into reality through code.

+Outside of coding, I create music to nurture my artistic side and prevent burnout.

-- I'm a React/NextJS Enthusiast. 💯
+- I'm a `React/NextJS` Enthusiast. 💯
-- Currently Software Engineer and System Developer. 👨‍💻
+- Currently `Software Engineer` and `System Developer`. 👨‍💻

 ```typescript
 const Dz-dev = {